Applying to RC

 The written application

 The first step of the process is filling out a written application.
 To help you write the best application possible, you can read about what we look for in Recursers.
-If you are eligible for a grant and need financial assistance to attend, you can request one on your application.
-We don’t consider whether or not you requested a grant in making admissions decisions.

 On average, we review applications about a week and a half after they’re submitted.
 We try to prioritize reviewing applications for the nearest batch.
 When we make a decision, you’ll either receive an invitation to interview, or an email notifying you that we don’t think RC is a fit at this time.